23.12.2025

 More than a number.
 How IOP really shapes vision

 It doesn’t hurt, it doesn’t sting, and most of the time it shows no warning signs at all.
 Yet, it can quietly impair vision.
-Intraocular pressure is one of those parameters that seem insignificant – until you truly understand it.
+Intraocular pressure (IOP) is one of those parameters that seem insignificant – until you truly understand it.
 A new international publication explains that behind the simple number displayed by a tonometer lies a much more complex story.

 One of the key parts of “Roadmap on advances in visual and physiological optics,” published in the Journal of Optics, is a chapter dedicated to intraocular pressure (IOP).
-This section was written by Dr. Karol Karnowski, head of the Image-guided Devices for Ophthalmic Care (IDoc) at the International Centre for Translational Eye Research (ICTER), in collaboration with Bartłomiej J. Kałużny and Ireneusz Grulkowski from Nicolaus Copernicus University.
+This section was written by Dr. Karol Karnowski, head of the Image-guided Devices for Ophthalmic Care (IDoc) division at the International Centre for Translational Eye Research (ICTER), in collaboration with Bartłomiej J. Kałużny and Ireneusz Grulkowski from Nicolaus Copernicus University.

 Dr Karol Karnowski